bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-03-approaching-shadows.md

 pdf: '2021-12-03-approaching-shadows.pdf'
 ---

-+ Panel discussion by TAPE Community Music and Film
+_+ Panel discussion by TAPE Community Music and Film_

 **_Approaching Shadows_: The 2nd feature film from  TAPE Community Music and Film**
 During their golden wedding weekend away, Edward and Violet Knights are brutally separated, triggering a wife’s desperate pursuit of her abducted husband, through an increasingly frightening and unfamiliar world.